-Workers of the Haft Tappeh Sugarcane Company in southern Iran have been on strike for four consecutive days in protest to not receiving their wages and the privatization of the company.
+Workers of the Haft Tappeh Sugar Mill in southern Iran have been on strike for four consecutive days in protest to not receiving their wages and the privatization of the company.
 The workers started their strike on November 5.

 They have warned the government that if their requests were not met, they would take their strike outside of the company.

-Founded half-a-century ago in the southern city of Shush, in Khuzestan Province, the Haft Tappeh Sugarcane Company is the oldest sugar factory in Iran.
+Founded half-a-century ago in the southern city of Shush, in Khuzestan Province, the Haft Tappeh Sugar Mill is the oldest sugar factory in Iran.
 Some 5,600 workers are currently working at the company.

-Since the privatization of the Haft Tappeh Sugarcane Company in a questionable 2015 privatization deal, the condition of workers has worsened.
-They have said that since the transfer of ownership to the present owners, the company’s debts have increased, with the employer only thinking of reducing the permanent work force.
+Since the privatization of the Haft Tappeh Sugar Mill in a questionable 2015 privatization deal, the condition of workers has worsened.
+They have said that since the transfer of ownership to the present owners, the company’s debts have increased, with the employer only thinking of reducing the permanent workforce.

 Accusing the government of supporting the wealthy, the workers complain they have become poorer while the managers of the company have become richer.